TLLoevkilde/kinoBack/README.md

   - Utilizes MySQL for storing and retrieving movie data.
 - **RESTful API:**
   - Provides endpoints for movie data access and manipulation.
-- **Search Functionality:**
-  - Users can search for movies by title.

 ## Features to Come
 - **Admin Management Interface:**